Best Running Headphones of 2025

 • The on/off button is very sensitive

-The Skullcandy Push ANC Active are a solid set of headphones at a reasonable price point.
-The earbuds are comfortable, and the over-the-ear hook provides a bit of extra security.
-While these headphones have a lot of features specific for running, such as being sweat and waterproof, we also ended up using them as our everyday headphones due to their Active Noise Canceling (ANC) technology.
+The Skullcandy Push ANC Active is a solid set of headphones at a reasonable price point.
+The earbuds are comfortable, and the over-the-ear hook provides a bit of extra security to keep them in place.
+While these headphones have several features specifically designed for running, such as being sweat- and waterproof, we also found ourselves using them as our everyday headphones due to their Active Noise Canceling (ANC) technology.

-The ANC can be turned on and off depending on your situation, and there’s also a Stay Aware mode that makes it easy to hear ambient noise even if you have audio going.
+The ANC can be turned on and off depending on your situation, and there’s also a Stay Aware mode that allows you to hear ambient noise even when audio is playing.
 The ANC also has multiple levels you can set depending on how much you want to tune out ambient noise.
-The app can control the levels, while you can turn the ANC on and off directly on the headphones.
+The app allows you to control the levels, while you can also turn the ANC on and off directly on the headphones.
 We found that the full noise-canceling mode made everything sound a bit echo-y while running, so we generally used Stay Aware mode or the lowest level of ANC.
 For coffee shops or airplanes, the full ANC is quite effective.

-The on-headphone controls are fairly straightforward to use, though we found the skull logo, which acts as the play and pause button, to be sensitive enough that we’d accidentally turn our music on and off just by brushing it lightly.
+The on-headphone controls are straightforward to use, although we found the skull logo, which serves as the play and pause button, to be sensitive enough that we would accidentally turn our music on and off just by brushing it lightly.

-With a seven-hour battery life with ANC on, these headphones will last through most runs.
+With a seven-hour battery life and Active Noise Cancellation (ANC) enabled, these headphones will last through most runs.
 They rapidly charge in their case, which holds an additional 30 hours of charge.
-If you want the headphones to last longer, turn the ANC off, and get 12 hours out of the earbuds and an additional 46 in the case.
+To extend the headphones’ lifespan, turn the ANC off and get 12 hours of use from the earbuds, plus an extra 46 hours in the case.

-As with all headphones these days, you can use these to make phone calls, and we found both the incoming and outgoing audio to be good.
+As with all headphones these days, you can use these to make phone calls, and we found both the incoming and outgoing audio to be of good quality.

 Shop the Skullcandy Push ANC Active

-Best Open-Ear Headphones for Runners: Shokz OpenRun Pro 2 ($180)
+Best Bone-Conduction Running Headphones: Shokz OpenRun Pro 2 ($180)

 Best Running Headphones - Shokz OpenRun Pro 2 - product photoPros: